1SpatialGroupLtd/helm-charts/README-datagateway.md

 * `ingress.enabled`: If true, enable a default ingress resource (default true).
 * `ingress.className`: Links ingress resource to an ingress controller (default nginx).
+* `ingress.annotations`: Additional annotations to add to the ingress resource.

 * `tls.enabled`: If true, enable TLS on the 1DG HTTP service (default false).